ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 Use the given menu to add each key, and select `Done` when finished.

-This output should be expected at this point:
+The output at this point:

 <!-- markdownlint-disable MD013 -->